 The third game Dark Dawn has its own as well.
 After everything looks happy and peaceful.
 The heroes return home and they realize that there was one thing they didn't look into to solve.
 Now it appears to be far more threatening then it was when they last encountered it.

 A (particularly frustrating) example with Halo 2: Cortana in the clutches of the Gravemind.
 Miranda, Arbiter and Johnson stuck on Delta Halo.
 Master Chief emerging from slipspace, stowed away on an enemy ship, to find Earth's defenses about to be overwhelmed by the Covenant fleet.
 Roll credits with nothing more than a heroic one-liner.
-Only partially resolved with Halo 3 - We see Master Chief arriving on earth, but we don't see how Arbiter and co get back.
-How MC actually got off the enemy ship is explored in a spin-off comic series, and Cortana's fate is a plot-point for the rest of the game.
+Only partially resolved with Halo 3 - We see Master Chief arriving on Earth, but we don't see how Arbiter and co. get back.
+How MC actually got off the enemy ship is explored in the spin-off comic series Halo: Uprising, and Cortana's fate is a plot-point for the rest of the game.